MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos-sap-bw-gx64krb.md

     ![SAP BW User maintenance screen](media/service-gateway-sso-kerberos/user-maintenance.png)

 1. Select the **SNC** tab.
 In the SNC name input box, enter *p:&lt;your Active Directory user&gt;@&lt;your domain&gt;*.
 For the SNC name, *p:* must precede the Active Directory user's UPN.
+Note that the UPN is case-sensitive.

-   The Active Directory user you specify should belong to the person or organization for whom you want to enable SSO access to the SAP BW Application server.
+   The Active Directory user you specify should belong to the person or organization for whom you want to enable SSO access to the SAP BW Application Server.
 For example, if you want to enable SSO access for the user testuser\@TESTDOMAIN.COM, enter *p:testuser\@TESTDOMAIN.COM*.

     ![SAP BW Maintain users screen](media/service-gateway-sso-kerberos/maintain-users.png)